AriannaVelosa/MANEGames/README.md

 # MANEGames
 This is a website that I made with my team on a final project for one of our classes.
 The languages used were HTML, CSS, and Javascript.
 The MERN stack was also utilized to make our website functional.
+Cookies as well as salting and hashing are also incorporated in this website.

 We created a gaming website where you can create an account and play four different games: Blackjack, Boggle, Hangman, and Tic Tac Toe.
 You can friend people and see overall game statistics.
 For this game, I was in charge of creating the Hangman game as well as building the login and main html pages.